28msec/zorba/test/update/Scripts/Readme.txt

    Note that this assumes your build directory is ../../../build.
 If that is not true, specify the path to your build directory:

-  cmake -D ZORBA_BUILD_DIR=/path/to/build -P Submit.cmake
+  cmake -D ZORBA_BUILD_DIR=/path/to/build -P Submit.cmake > zorba-xquts-submission.xml

    The script depends on the XQUTS schema being located in